 The ideal ecommerce analytics solution offers lots of information and insights about your audience, brand offerings, personalization tactics, and other facets of your marketing.

-More specifically, a best-in-class ecommerce analytics platform provides marketers with:
+More specifically, a best-in-class ecommerce analytics platform provides growth-focused teams (ecommerce, marketing, customer experience, etc.) with:

 - Detailed transaction data (e.g., number of units ordered by an individual or segment)